jbx-protocol/juice-docs/docs/dao/jbx.md

 ## About JuiceboxDAO

 Juicebox is developed by JuiceboxDAO.
 JuiceboxDAO has no CEO, no hiring department, and no Board of Directors; instead, it is self-governed by the $JBX token.
-"DAO" stands for *Decentralized Autonomous Organization* — by using token governance and the Juicebox platform, JuiceboxDAO is able to manage strategic decisions, pay contributors, and build the Juicebox protocol and ecosystem.
+"DAO" stands for *Decentralized Autonomous Organization* — by using token governance and the Juicebox platform, JuiceboxDAO is able to manage strategic decisions and build the Juicebox protocol and ecosystem.

 ## How JBX Works